Credit Card Calculator

 It is possible to withdraw credit from a credit card for physical cash.
 This is called a cash advance, and they usually have very high APRs.
 There is no grace period as interest accumulates immediately, cash advances don't count towards rewards, and there is usually a cash advance fee.
 On top of that, the ATM used will probably also charge a fee.
 Normally, credit card cash advances are not very advantageous, and should generally be reserved for emergencies.

 It is possible to transfer the balance from one credit card to another.
-People who carry revolving credit from month-to-month should probably consider applying for a favorable balance-transfer credit card, usually in the form of one with a low or zero introductory rate.
+People who carry revolving credit month-to-month can probably consider applying for a favorable balance-transfer credit card, usually in the form of one with a low or zero introductory rate.
 For instance, a spender who has accrued lots of debt on a high-interest rewards credit card may want to apply for a credit card geared for balance transfers, which usually comes with a period of interest-free accumulation of debt.
 The interest-free period is generally 6-21 months, after which the credit card will require payment of interest on top of the principal.
 Some cards can charge a fee of 3% or 4% of the total amount transferred.
 Try to avoid these unless the low or zero interest provides a bigger financial incentive to do so.
-Balance transfers generally do not count towards rewards or cash back features.
+Balance transfers generally do not count towards rewards or cashback features.

 Most people also have debit cards that look and function very similarly to a credit card.
 Banks or financial institutions provide debit cards with checking accounts, which allow purchases or withdrawals to be made that are deducted directly from the checking account.
 There is usually no fee associated with debit card purchases or withdrawals except under certain circumstances such as use in a foreign country or withdrawals from third-party ATMs.